CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 As a player, you influence and control a number of characters that move and act in the world of Middle-earth.
 Each character’s abilities are defined by these attributes: race, skills, direct influence, prowess (offense), body (defense), mind, marshalling points, and special abilities (e.g., corruption check modifiers).
 A character can be _eliminated_ and removed from play as a result of combat (failing a body check) or corruption (failing a corruption check).

-If you have enough general influence or direct influence during a given turn, you may bring into play: one non-Ringwraith character at his home site or at any Haven **or** your Ringwraith at his home site or Minas Morgul (see page 20).
+If you have enough general influence or direct influence during a given turn, you may bring into play: one non-Ringwraith character at their home site or at any Haven **or** your Ringwraith at their home site or Minas Morgul (see page 20).

 Characters are primarily controlled by your pool of 20 general influence points.
-For each controlled character, you must commit a number of general influence points equal to his mind attribute.
+For each controlled character, you must commit a number of general influence points equal to their mind attribute.
 In addition, you may control a character by using another character’s direct influence—a character controlled in this fashion is called a _follower_ and does not use general influence points.
 (See [page 19]() for an extended example.)

 During play, you may organize your characters into groups called companies.
 A company’s _size_ is equal to the number of characters in it.
 A company is limited to a size of seven.
 A company’s _hazard limit_ is equal to two or the size of the company, whichever is greater.
 The maximum number of hazards that can be played on a company during a given movement/hazard phase is equal to its hazard limit.